Network Security Careers

 Many institutions learned from this and are now revamping to include practical skills in this field.
 Getting a degree with this as the concentration goes a long way to making it easier to obtain certifications and core skills.
 Many public sector institutions look for these degrees, sometimes in lieu of a certification.

 The one thing to remember about network security positions is that employers are looking for hands-on practical skills and experience.
 Many computer science graduates make the mistake of focusing only on programming as their core skill set.
-While this may land them some entry-level positions in information security as a whole, this probably wouldn't result in a successful transition to network security immediately.
+While this may land them some entry-level positions in information security as a whole, this probably wouldn't result in a successful, immediate transition to network security.

-Some of the great things about working in the security-industry space as a whole is that there are always new challenges and -- at least right now -- the salary and demand is high.
+Some of the great things about working in the security industry space as a whole is that there are always new challenges and — at least right now — the salary and demand are high.
 I've met interesting and highly skilled individuals at all age and education levels.
 The security community is quite small compared to other industries.
 We all know of each other in some way.

-Plan ahead by obtaining certifications and hands-on practical skills before graduation, as soon as possible.
+Plan ahead by obtaining certifications and hands-on practical skills before graduation.
 If you can't afford certifications, do yourself a favor and take on network security-related projects by building your own IPS, firewall, network switch, and router at your house using virtual machines and open-source projects.
 Truly take the time to master the skills you learn in your courses, books, and other reading.

 Another piece of advice is to network early.
-Go after internships, even in nonsecurity-related roles and figure out how to align yourself with network security-related tasks, projects, and work.
+Go after internships and figure out how to align yourself with network security-related tasks, projects, and work.
 Showcase your skills on professional social media and public code repositories.
 Join and attend security-related conferences and prepare to work a room to build your network of contacts.

 Lastly, keep up with the news and current events on a global, national, and local level.
 Hiring managers love to hear how you can apply recent events to security applications when you interview.